project-sunbird/project-sunbird.github.io/pages/features-documentation/test_tabularformat.md

 Line Break

-{img style="float:right" src="/pages/features-documentation/images/login1.png}
+{img src="/pages/features-documentation/images/login1.png" half right alt=""}

 - Sign in Sunbird portal using registered credential:
     1. Enter your User ID
     1. Enter your password
     1. Click Login button

-{img style="float:right" src="/pages/features-documentation/images/workspace2.png}
+{img src="/pages/features-documentation/images/workspace2.png" half right alt=""}

 - You will land to Home page
     1. In the Home page, you can find your courses that your are enrolled to